jonathb/spanish-olamundo/1_spanish.md

 ############################################################

-actuar   actúo	actúas	actúa	actuamos  actuáis  actúan confiar  confío confías	confía	confiamos confiáis confían enfriar  enfrío enfrías enfría  enfriamos enfriáis enfrían enviar   envío  envías  envía   enviamos  enviáis  envían espiar   espío  espías  espía   espiamos  espiáis  espían fiar     fío    fías    fía     fiamos    fiáis    fían
+actuar    actúo	   actúas    actúa    actuamos    actuáis     actúan continuar continúo continúas continúa continuamos continuáis  continúan liquar situar   sitúo  sitúas  sitúa   situamos  situáis sitúan confiar  confío confías	confía	confiamos confiáis confían enfriar  enfrío enfrías enfría  enfriamos enfriáis enfrían enviar   envío  envías  envía   enviamos  enviáis  envían espiar   espío  espías  espía   espiamos  espiáis  espían fiar     fío    fías    fía     fiamos    fiáis    fían
-guiar    guío   guías   guía    guiamos   guiáis   guían liquar situar   sitúo  sitúas  sitúa   situamos  situáis sitúan variar   varío  varías  varía   variamos  variáis varían
+guiar    guío   guías   guía    guiamos   guiáis   guían variar   varío  varías  varía   variamos  variáis varían

-- fiar = to guarantee
+- fiar = to trust, guarantee